 #1.
 Basic Flour Glue

-Flour is a wonderful substance that has uses that go beyond that of sustenance.
+Flour is a wonderful food that has uses that go beyond that of sustenance.
 This is a common glue that has been made for decades.
 It is simply made with flour and water, but it will dry out over time, so whatever it is used for should only be for the short-term.
 To make basic flour glue, follow these steps: